-Judging Date: Tuesday, July 23RD at 5:00 pm
+Judging Date: Tuesday, July 22nd at 5:00 pm

 - Read the 4-H and FFA General Rules - Fiber arts is defined as any method of creating a unique design with fiber, fabric, or yarn. - This may include: - Making fabric (such as weaving, crocheting, knitting, or needlepoint) - When a fabric is changed into something quite different (such as quilting, embroidery, or ethnic art) - o Ethnic art should use fiber, yarn, or fabric to create the design exhibit - o Non-textile (wood, reed, straw, grass, etc) should be entered in the Visual Arts division. - Identification label should be typed or printed on a 3"x2.5" piece of cloth including the following: - Class number - County/District - Exhibitors name - Should be placed with a safety pin on the lower left corner of the flat article - All articles should be in transparent plastic when entered.
-If an article needs to be hung, it must have an appropriate hanger, rod, wire, or other mechanism attached to be properly displayed. - The exhibitor should attach an index card, no larger than 3"x5", with the entry form, to give the judge any information which the exhibitor thinks would be helpful to the judge. - Explain whether you created the fabric for a knitted article by hand or by machine. - If the exhibit contains any recycled materials or is made up of at least 90% wool, the information should be included on the index card mentioned above. - There are no age-specific classes for fiber arts.
+If an article needs to be hung, it must have an appropriate hanger, rod, wire, or other mechanism attached to be properly displayed. - The exhibitor should attach an index card, no larger than 3"x5", with the entry form, to give the judge any information which the exhibitor thinks would be helpful to the judge. - o Explain whether you created the fabric for a knitted article by hand or by machine. - If the exhibit contains any recycled materials or is made up of at least 60% wool, the information should be included on the index card mentioned above. - When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant. - There are no age-specific classes for fiber arts.
 However, the age and years in the project will be considered by the judge. - State Fair Award: The Kansas Sheep & Wool Auxiliary will award \$25 to the exhibitor of the top purple in knitting and crocheting class.
-The article must be made up of at least 90% wool.
-Attach a statement to the article indicating the fiber content, and specifically, the material is at least 90% wool and is to be considered for the Wool Award. - All exhibits that need to be hung MUST have the appropriate saw tooth hanger, rod, wire, or other mechanism attached to be properly displayed.
-If necessary, hardware is not attached, and the project may not be displayed.
+The article must be made up of at least 60% wool.
+Attach a statement to the article indicating the fiber content, and specifically, the material is at least 60% wool and is to be considered for the Wool Award.

-• FIBER ARTS NOTEBOOK
+FIBER ARTS NOTEBOOK

-- Share with others what you have learned in this project about a particular Fiber Arts. - o Exhibits should be in the form of a notebook or binder. - The notebook should include a narrative section describing the fiber art. - It should include a clear description of the project, technique budget, supplies, goals, accomplishments, successes, failures, and future plans. - It may include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts.

-- A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
-Follow copyright laws as explained in the General Rules as you are preparing your exhibit. - o The name, local unit, and fiber art covered must be clearly marked in the notebook.
+- Share with others what you have learned in this project about a particular Fiber Arts. - Exhibits should be in the form of a notebook or binder. - o The notebook should include a narrative section describing the fiber art. - o It should include a clear description of the project, technique budget, supplies, goals, accomplishments, successes, failures, and future plans. - o It may include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts. - A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
+Follow copyright laws as explained in the General Rules as you are preparing your exhibit. - The name, local unit, and fiber art covered must be clearly marked in the notebook.